Sanam (band): 2012: Formation of Sanam - the band and Growth Curve

 The band performed in the capital Male at the VMY Music Festival in July 2015, which commemorated the 50th Anniversary of Independence of the Republic of Maldives.
-The Ballard Estate Festival in Mumbai was formally inaugurated by the chief guest Nitin Gadkari, Minister Of Road Transport and Highways Of India on 24 January, followed by the headlining performance by Sanam band.
-The event was attended by eminent personalities such as actress and politician Hema Malini.
+The Ballard Estate Festival in Mumbai was formally inaugurated by the chief guest Nitin Gadkari, Minister of Road Transport and Highways of India on 24 January, followed by the headlining performance by the band Sanam.
+The event was attended by personalities such as actress and politician Hema Malini.

-In 2016 as a part of a property called Jammin, a digital musical collaboration featuring YouTube's best musical talent with four music composers A R Rahman, Salim–Sulaiman, Clinton Cerejo, and Mithoon, "Inquilab Mera Khwab" was released in collaboration with Clinton Cerejo and "Yaara" was released in collaboration with A R Rahman and all the other Artists who were a part of the program.
+In 2016 as a part of a project called Jammin, a digital musical collaboration featuring YouTube's musical talent with four music composers A R Rahman, Salim–Sulaiman, Clinton Cerejo, and Mithoon, "Inquilab Mera Khwab" was released in collaboration with Clinton Cerejo and "Yaara" was released in collaboration with A R Rahman and all other artists who were a part of the programme.

-On 1 April 2017, music broadcaster Channel V announced the launch of its latest property ‘Only On V’, with an exclusive partnership with band Sanam.
-The band aims to spread love and happiness through their music and considers this opportunity one of their greatest achievements.
-Their endorsement of online retail giant eBay and its campaign #NoWorldwithoutWomen got a very good response.
-The band in 2017 did a series of concerts as a part of Pledge Tour with the objective of not just giving the audience a great time but also raise the issue of growing cases of Child Sexual Abuse in India in association with a Chennai-based NGO Justice & Hope.
+On 1 April 2017, music broadcaster Channel V announced the launch of its project ‘Only On V’, with an exclusive partnership with the band Sanam.
+In 2017 the band played a series of concerts as a part of the Pledge Tour to raise awareness of the growing number of cases of sexual child abuse in India, in association with a Chennai-based NGO Justice & Hope.

-In February 2018, Sanam was declared the artist of the month on MTV Beats for its new release "Sanam Mennu".
-MTV Beats the 24x7 Hindi Music TV Channel, through a series of specially curated shows under the concept of Month of love, featured SANAM Band in three of its shows.
-First two were "Spotlight: Dil Beats with Sanam Band" and "Love shots" which were all about love & romance and third was the kicking off episode of "Gaano Ka Rafu Centre 2.0" hosted by Sahil Khattar.
+In February 2018, Sanam was declared the artist of the month on MTV Beats for their release "Sanam Mennu".
+The band was featured in three shows.
 In December 2018, SANAM band was featured on the cover of Rolling Stone Magazine.